junxit/us-congress-bills-117/bill.md

   >
   > - **(a)** *In general* Not later than 30 days after the date of enactment of this section, the Administrator of General Services shall enter into a cooperative agreement with the National Children’s Museum for the operation of the National Children’s Museum in the approximately 32,369 square feet of space commonly known as suite C–001 (hereinafter referred to as the “Space”) of the Ronald Reagan Building and International Trade Center for the duration of the retail space license agreement between Trade Center Management Associates, LLC, or a successor entity, and the Museum, dated December 4, 2017, including any exercised renewal options.
   > - **(b)** *Contents* The cooperative agreement under subsection (a) shall include provisions that—
-  >   - **(1)** require, for the period in which the General Services Administration owns or controls the Space, the General Services Administration to provide rent for the Space; and
+  >   - **(1)** require, for the period in which the General Services Administration owns or controls the Space, the General Services Administration to provide rent for the Space;
   >   - **(2)** terminate such agreement if—
   >     - **(A)** the Museum does not continue to qualify as a nonprofit organization under section 501(c)(3) of the Internal Revenue Code of 1986; and
   >     - **(B)** the Museum no longer uses the Space as a children’s museum; and